EhsanMah/human_shadow_Cyton300e/README.md

  EHSAN MAHMOOD
  MOHAMMAD TALHA TARIQ

-To complete program can be run using either of following 2 Files:
+complete program can be run using either of following 2 Files:
-# Assignment2.m (without GUI)
+- Assignment2.m (without GUI)
-# newgui.m  (to run with an andvanced GUI)
+- newgui.m  (to run with an andvanced GUI)